poulti/brain-pages/docs/autonomous-underearth-house.md

 tags: Blog
 ---

-> _this is a brainstorming about having an off grid, independent house/bunker, and buried under the earth_
+> _This is a brainstorming about having an off grid, independent house/bunker, and burried under the earth_

 #
 # Challenges to address